 As we all know, most of the glass we use is fragile, so its use as a plastic replacement makes less sense than other materials.
 This fragility makes it difficult to transport effectively, which means it can’t be used in as many ways as plastic.
 Also, while most glass can be recycled easily and cheaply, creating more glass is often seen as the better option by many manufacturers, which results in more junk in our landfills.

-Here at Zume, we’re pretty confident that molded fiber is the best solution.
-You can get more details here [link to previous post about molded fiber], but here are some of the highlights:
+Here at Zume, we’re pretty confident that molded fiber is the best solution; that's why we make our masks from it.
+You can get more details about molded fiber here, but here are some of the highlights:

 - Molded fiber is completely compostable, which means even if it ends up in a landfill, it will break down quickly and safely